AdobeDocs/commerce-webapi/src/pages/graphql/schema/customer/mutations/confirm-email.md

 ## Reference

-The `confirmEmail` reference provides detailed information about the types and fields defined in this query.
+The `confirmEmail` reference provides detailed information about the types and fields defined in this mutation.

 ## Example usage